VO Agreements & Contracts (sample contract in thread) May 25, 2018 1:34:23 GMT -8 Rebekah Amber Clark and alexanderdoddy like this

 Assess the severity of the offense.
 Problems can often be solved, or at least the damage mitigated, by communicating clearly and openly and working toward a solution.
 In most cases, disputes can be resolved internally between the parties---pursuing legal action against someone is costly and time-consuming, especially if a relatively small amount of money is at stake.
 Keep records of all communications related to the incident in case evidence is needed (for instance, if you are an actor who has a client who disappears and refuses to pay you after the work is delivered, you will have evidence of their signed contract stating that they agreed to pay you X amount by X date as well as timestamps of your e-mail communications with them where you followed up on payment.)

 Got anything else that you think needs to be added?
 Have a sample contract template you want to share?
 Feel free to post it here!

-Side note: All of the guides and resources on this forum are provided free of charge, as I believe everyone deserves to have access to this information.
+All of the guides and resources on this forum are provided free of charge.
 However, if you found them helpful, I'd love it if you buy me a coffee!